 We are working with local governments, communities and financial regulators to find the best solutions to minimise the risk and impact on our beneficiaries, staff and operations.

-The impact of our services being suspended will be devastating for our beneficiaries, and there is a great concern that restrictions on movement will create food shortages.
+Disbursement of loans in Zimbabwe has paused due to the lockdown.
+The impact of this will be devastating for our beneficiaries, and there is a great concern that restrictions on movement will create food shortages.
+No loans were provided in Malawi or Zambia throughout April due to the uncertainty and ever-changing circumstances surrounding the virus.
+However we are pleased that operations in these countries are now able to proceed and we can ensure the women receive the vital support they need throughout the crises.
 As smallholder farmers and caregivers, the women we support are providing services and goods that are essential for the survival of their families and communities.

 Malawi has announced plans to provide emergency cash transfers to 172,000 households, with the aim of protecting people’s livelihoods.
 However we cannot be sure how many people these transfers will support, and how quickly they will reach families in the most rural areas.
 For many communities already living in poverty, the risk of starvation is as great as the risk of the coronavirus.
 We know that women’s livelihoods will collapse if they do not receive access to capital and support.